bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 And that is a privacy consideration that we're facing right now already.
 That is why there's talk about Gossip v2, which would essentially be only committing to a fraction of the money that you have put up.
 But that is its own can of worms.
-So honestly, I can certainly recommend watching Matt Corralo's talk from CapConf last year, It was titled, Lightning Has Broken the Stock.
+So honestly, I can certainly recommend watching Matt Corralo's talk from TabConf last year, It was titled, Lightning Has Broken the Stock.
 And one of the major breakages is privacy.
 Lightning has atrocious privacy today.
-Even though with Tampered we improve on-chain privacy.
+Even though with taproot we improve on-chain privacy.
 If, say, Chainalysis and therefore the IRS, not, of course, that they're bad guys, but you know what I mean.
-If they were to monitor the Lightning Network, then they would also know what the outputs are, tampered outputs on-chain.
+If they were to monitor the Lightning Network, then they would also know what the outputs are, taproot outputs on-chain.

 So, it's actually a big subject of research.
 I don't think there is consensus quite yet, but I guess that v2 is the way to move forward, although I think it's slowly building.